Johnnie Dodge: Stalag Luft III (North Compound)

 Dodge became involved with the organisation of what became known as The Great Escape.
 Partly due to his large size, he did not help build the tunnels, but instead helped create diversions such as choir singing to help disguise the noise of the digging.

-Dodge was given a place in tunnel "Harry" and escaped at approximately 0100 on 25 March 1944 as part of The Great Escape.
+Dodge was given a place in tunnel "Harry" and escaped at approximately 0100 on 25 March 1944 as part of the famous The Great Escape.
 He travelled with Flight Lieutenant James Wernham RCAF towards Czechoslovakia.
-They were caught during the afternoon of the same day at Hirschberg main railway station.
+They were caught during the afternoon of the same day at the nearby Hirschberg main railway station.

 Taken to the Kriminalpolizei at Hirschberg they met other recaptured escapers, including Bertram "Jimmy" James.

 Dodge was the first to be removed from Hirschberg, and was sent to Sachsenhausen concentration camp, where he was later joined by Jimmy James, Harry Day and Flight Lieutenant Sydney Dowse.

-James Wernham, together with 49 other recaptured escapers, was murdered under Hitler's orders.
+James Wernham, together with 49 other recaptured escapers, were shot and murdered under Hitler's orders.